Monsanto legal cases: Brofiscin Quarry

 Brofiscin Quarry was used as a waste site from about 1965 to 1972 and accepted waste from BP, Veolia, and Monsanto.
 A 2005 report by Environmental Agency Wales found that the quarry contained up to 75 toxic substances, including heavy metals, Agent Orange, and polychlorinated biphenyls (PCBs).
 Environmental Agency of the UK investigated who the "responsible parties" were who should be held liable for clean up costs, and in February 2011, the Guardian reported that Monsanto had agreed to help with the costs of remediation, but did not accept responsibility for the pollution.
 A webpage at the Environmental Agency site put up at around that time stated: "We have completed our extensive enquiries to identify those we consider should be held responsible under the contaminated land laws and be held liable for the cost of remediating Brofiscin Quarry.
 We are at an advanced stage in our consultations with BP, Veolia and Monsanto to provide them with the opportunity to help remediate the land on a voluntary basis.
 We expect to make further progress on this matter in the next few months.
 If this approach is unsuccessful, we have the power to carry out the work needed ourselves and recover our costs.
 The three companies have been identified under the legislation as inheriting the liabilities of companies who were associated with depositing wastes at the quarry."
 The three companies reached settlements to cover the cleanup cost, according to an announcement by Natural Resources Wales in July 2015.

 Doubts persist whether full disclosure and assumption of responsibility has yet been achieved regarding others in this family of sites which received waste from Monsanto Newport works.
 Other sites considered relevant include Maendy, Llwyneinion, Rhosllanerchrugog, Sutton Walls and several more.

 SEC Investigation

-In February 2016, Monsanto agreed to pay a $80 million settlement after a U.S. Securities and Exchange Commission investigation found that Monsanto had misstated its earnings in filings over a 3-year period.
+In February 2016, Monsanto agreed to pay an $80 million settlement after a U.S. Securities and Exchange Commission investigation found that Monsanto had misstated its earnings in filings over a 3-year period.
 The misleading statements were connected to Monsanto's failure to fully account for the costs involved in their Roundup rebate programs.